RohithJeganathan08/LSHSHackClub_IntellectualInnovators/clubs/guides/explaining-hacking.md

 While using this strategy to convince faculty, be sure to know exactly what you are talking about.

-# Strategy 2: Demo & Showaround
+## Strategy 2: Demo & Showaround

 This one is easy.
 Invite one of your administrators or teachers who questioned you to one of your club meetings.
 Run your meeting like normal—run a workshop, have your club members demo around, and after the meeting, ask them politely for their feedback.

 _Side tip: your club members will naturally behave better when there’s an administrator in the room._

-# Strategy 3: Teacher Sponsor’s Got Your Back
+## Strategy 3: Teacher Sponsor’s Got Your Back

 You should really get your teacher sponsor on the same boat as you.
 Find a time to sit down and chat with them about why you are so passionate about making this club successful, and convince them with your arguments first.
 Your sponsor teacher should know everything you know about the structure of Hack Club, and they should thoroughly understand the philosophy of the club.

 If your teacher sponsor is with you on where you want to go with your club, it should be drastically easier to overcome the friction with your student government, other teachers, or admins.

----

-_Edited by @megan._
+# Additional Notes
+_Added by @ohdear12 on March 1st, 2023_

+Some more examples of admin-club comunication can be found at [school-toolbox.hackclub.com](https://school-toolbox.hackclub.com/).
+Take a look, and adopt the tone used there when talking or emailing admins or sponsers.